-Thomas (“Tom”) O’Connell is a Shareholder at Buchalter APC, where he serves as Chair of the firm’s Franchise Law and e-Discovery Practice Groups and previously served as Chair of Litigation for the San Diego office.
+Thomas (“Tom”) O’Connell is a Shareholder at Buchalter APC, where he chairs the firm’s Franchise Law and e-Discovery Practice Groups and previously served as Chair of Litigation for the San Diego office.
+His national practice spans complex business and employment litigation as well as sophisticated franchise advisory services.
+Tom is a Certified Franchise Executive™ and a recognized authority on regulatory compliance, system enforcement, and legal strategy for emerging and established brands.

 Franchise Litigation Representative Matters